 An annual picnic in Fancy Farm, Kentucky that has come to represent the traditional starting point of the fall campaign season in Kentucky.

 The picnic was mainly a local affair until A. B. “Happy” Chandler began making appearances, going for the first time in 1931 while running for Lieutenant Governor.

 I guess I was one of the first candidates for statewide office to ever go to Fancy Farm.
 I ended my 1931 campaign for lieutenant governor down there.
 I won that election and thought Fancy Farm was good luck, so I kept going back.

-Politically speaking, there are two main attractions at Fancy Farm: The specter of a career-ending gaffe hanging over every politician who takes the stage, and the crowd, half of which is trying to will that gaffe to happen through endless heckling and occasional chants.”
+Politically speaking, there are two main attractions at Fancy Farm: The specter of a career-ending gaffe hanging over every politician who takes the stage, and the crowd, half of which is trying to will that gaffe to happen through endless heckling and occasional chants.

 The Louisville Courier Journal has a good video explainer of the event.

 Use of “Fancy Farm” in a sentence:

 - As the Fancy Farm event approached, the gubernatorial candidates prepared their speeches, knowing that their performance could significantly impact their campaign momentum in Kentucky.

 - The Fancy Farm picnic, with its lively atmosphere and tradition of heckling, offers a unique glimpse into Kentucky politics, providing politicians and voters alike with a platform for direct interaction.